Hypothyroidism & Hashimoto’s Disease

 - Balance blood sugars and reduce insulin sensitivity: low GI diet with a focus on complex carbohydrates, adequate protein and healthy fats

-- Assess for food
+- Assess for food allergies and sensitivities:

 - Food sensitivities can increase the antigenic load, upregulating the immune response.